 Holidays Around The World: Food

 We also use food to celebrate Holidays Around The World.
 For the food, we take two approaches.
 As much as possible, we use authentic food from each country: tamales from Mexico, panotonne from Italy, etc. The other approach is to use food and snacks to represent parts of the culture.
-For example: Swiss Cake Rolls are yule logs, Christmas Tree cakes for Germany, chocolate cake for buche de noel from France, crab dip for seafood.
+For example, Swiss Cake Rolls are yule logs, Christmas Tree cakes for Germany, chocolate cake for Buche de noel from France, and crab dip for seafood.
 (We do include some recipes and snack ideas in our Holidays Around The World creation!)

 Our Holidays Around The World Research Project addresses these social studies standards: (These are the Tennessee standards, but should be similar everywhere)